UoMResearchIT/r-tidyverse-digital-humanities/_episodes/05-dplyr.md

 ~~~
 {: .r}

-And load the core libraries in the tidyverse with:
+We load the core libraries in the tidyverse with:

 ~~~